6 Top-Tier Trends in Education Shaping the Future of Learning

 6. Allowing for Informal Learning Environments

-While some traditional school environments prioritize a one-teacher approach to education, more and more institutions recognize the value of informal learning initiatives.
-This looks like encouraging collaboration between departments and students to provide a more holistic, well-rounded perspective on subject mastery.
-Informal learning is rooted in the belief that learning can happen in a variety of environments, not just the traditional, lecture-style classroom.
+While some traditional school environments prioritize a one-teacher approach to education, many institutions recognize the value of informal learning initiatives in providing a more holistic and well-rounded perspective on subject mastery.
+Informal learning is rooted in the belief that learning can occur in a variety of environments, not just traditional, lecture-style classrooms.

 Explore the career options available with the Community Development and Action M.Ed.